rbt-lang/rbt-proto/doc/introduction.rst

    How can we apply it to querying?

-.. slide:: Querying: Data Model
+.. slide:: Querying with Rabbit: Data Model
    :level: 2

    How to apply the combinator pattern to *querying a database?*